ibd-ipd-ma/SequentialRegressionSimulation/README.md

 # Requirements

-Programming was performed in the R language, using the packages dplyr, lme4, lmerTest, data.table, ggplot2, ggpubr, sjstats, patchwork, and gridExtra.
+Programming was performed in the R language (4.2.2), using the packages dplyr, lme4, lmerTest, data.table, ggplot2, ggpubr, sjstats, patchwork, and gridExtra.